RicardoTurco/tivit-test-api/README.md

 To run application locally:

 ```
-a) Clone this project in your machine:
+a) Clone this project in your machine

 b) To run / up application: